brianokeefe/blog/2014-05-31-testing-thor-command-lines-with-rspec.md

 This will capture the stdout you would get from running your command and store it in `output`, which you can test against.
 Hooray!

 You might be tempted (as I was) to test all of your commands using the `capture` method, but one important caveat to remember is that `let` is always lazy-loaded.
 This means that if you're testing something other than stdout (which is most likely the case if you expect a command to run quietly), the method won't ever be called.
 In those cases, I call the method in a `before` block, which will always be evaluated.

+---

+Note: rspec does include some matchers for dealing with output, but it doesn't seem to play nice with escape codes - I ended up preferring the solution in this post.